-Material/component AS 1530.1 AS 1530.2 AS 1530.3 Other Standards Aluminium Cladding with coating less than 1mm thick N/A Spread of Flame Index not greater than 0 Compressed Fibre Cement Sheet N/A Metal Cladding N/A Engineered ceramic cladding systems AS 1530.1 Steel top hats N/A Aluminium top hats N/A Sarking < 1mm thick N/A Flammability Index not greater than 5 Sarking >1mm Not combustible Flammability Index not greater than 5 Insulation Not combustible Spread of Flame index not greater than 9 And Smoke Developed index not greater than 8 if Spread of Flame Index is more than 5 Closed-state Cavity Barriers AS 1530.1 AS 1530.4 Open-state Cavity Barriers ۸ TGD 19
+Material/component AS 1530.1 AS 1530.2 AS 1530.3 Other Standards Aluminium Metal Sheeting (Cladding) with coating less than 1mm thick N/A Spread of Flame Index not greater than 0 Compressed Fibre Cement Sheet N/A Metal Cladding (with no finishes) N/A Engineered ceramic cladding systems Not combustible Steel top hats N/A Aluminium top hats N/A Sarking < 1mm thick N/A Flammability Index not greater than 5 Sarking >1mm Not combustible Flammability Index not greater than 5 Insulation Not combustible Spread of Flame index not greater than 9 And Smoke Developed index not greater than 8 if Spread of Flame Index is more than 5 Closed-state Cavity Barriers AS 1530.1# AS 1530.4 Open-state Cavity Barriers ٨ TGD 19

-- This is "Fibre reinforced cement sheeting" as stated in Clause C1.9 (e) (iv) of NCC 2019. - It should be noted that testing of Open-state Cavity Barriers in accordance with AS 1530.1 is preferable, however, intumescently coated materials may respond to such testing in a manner preventing the accurate recording of performance and assessment of the corresponding temperature-curve gradient.
+This is "Fibre reinforced cement sheeting" as stated in Clause C1.9 (e) (iv) of NCC 2019.

+It should be noted that open-state cavity barriers are deemed incompatible with the testing methodology of AS 1530.1.
+This is due to the products relying upon the use of intumescently coated material which may respond to such testing in a manner which wholly prevents the accurate recording of performance and assessment of the corresponding temperature-curve gradient.
 Designers should be aware that a Performance Solution may be necessary for such materials/components.